Strategic Engagement Plan: Your 5 Step Process

 One of things that should change under your new strategy, is that people need to be talking about the new plan and how their goals are progressing against it.
 You should absolutely introduce a regime of meetings and reporting that focuses solely on the progress of the strategy.
 That should include things like strategy dashboards (I've included an example from Cascade below), dedicated strategy meetings (at least once per quarter) and inclusion of strategy in all team-meetings.

 4.3 Integrate your business processes

 The last thing that you want is for people to view strategy as something additional to their roles.
-Rather, people need to view their roles themselves as strategic and the goals they’re working on should reflect this.
-A common issue we see is that people will allocate strategic goals to their teams, but then maintain a separate process of annual reviews (for example) that focus on a different set goals entirely.
-We often see this with clients who are working with legacy HR system that include goal management aspects without clear linkage to strategy.
+Rather, people need to view their roles themselves as strategic and the goals they're working on should reflect this.
+A common issue we see - people allocate strategic goals to their teams, but then maintain a separate process of annual reviews.
+The annual reviews will instead focus on a different set of goals entirely.
+We often see this with clients who are working with legacy HR system.
+HR systems that include goal management aspects without clear linkage to strategy.

 It's imperative that anything in your organization which relates to goals (think HR systems, goal management systems, KPI tracking tools, etc) has a clear linkage between those goals and the broader strategic plan.
 Even if you're not using a dedicated strategy execution platform, you can achieve this (albeit less elegantly) in Excel and through constant reinforcement of those linkages in team meetings and 1:1 sessions with your staff:

 "Ok Steve, I see that you've started work on implementing a new CRM system for your team.
 Which of our strategic focus areas do you think will benefit the most from this project?"

 This is another crucial step to proving your commitment to the new strategy and therefore a critical part of creating your strategic engagement plan.
 What systems will you be integrating and how?